 Fortunately, the trailhead starts fairly high above sea level, so you’ll only need to climb about 420 feet over a 2.5-mile-long trail to reach the summit.
 Since it’s the highest point in both the U.S. and British Virgin Islands, you’d be hard-pressed to find better views than those from the peak.
 At 86 acres, the park is small by national park standards, allowing you to see most of it in a day.

 You could argue that no place displays the beauty of the Canadian Rockies better than Banff National Park, a spectacular destination anchored by the walkable mountain town of Banff that is located 90 minutes west of Calgary.
 It was the first national park in Canada and is considered by many to be the most appealing in the country.

-While in Banff National Park spend some time soaking in the Banff Upper Hot Springs.
+While in Banff National Park spend some time soaking in the Banff Upper Hot Springs, one of the best hot springs in the world.
 Discovered by miners in the 1880s, the springs were once a luxury resort that touted the benefits of sulphuric water.